Best Solar Charger For Backpacking Adventures

 Best For Added Features

-The Riapow 26800 mAh is a fantastic option for backpacking, camping, or any other outdoor activity, as well as for emergency preparedness, power outages, or to keep in your vehicle just in case.
+The Riapow 26800 mAh boasts a wealth of additional features, making it a fantastic option for backpacking, camping, or any outdoor activity, as well as for emergency preparedness, power outages, or keeping in your vehicle just in case.

 This charger-power-bank combo is an all-in-one power solution.
 This charger comes with two standard USB-A ports and a C port that allows for direct wall charging.
 It also has enough battery capacity to charge your iPhone 11 x 8 times, a Galaxy S10 x 6 times, and an iPad mini x 3 times.